andrewjpoole/animated-diagrams/src/README.md

 ## ToDo

-* ✅ ability to insert a pause into the SVG file, probably an xml comment which is interpretted by the animation as a pause

-* ✅ ability to insert main speed hints, again probably xml comments again probably xml comments, which allow a specific part of the diagram to be sped up or slowed down.

-* ability to set a viewport to naviagate to, again probably xml comments again probably xml comments
+* ability to set a viewport to smoothly navigate to, again probably xml comments

 * investigate how hard it would be to add a page to actually draw the diagrams with a drawing tablet and simple tool pallet

 * undo/redo buffer

+* New diagram button

+* Keyboard bindings

+* tablet support